The Bluffton University Policy and Procedures on Sexual and Gender-Based Misconduct and other Forms of Interpersonal Violence

 Notice of Prohibition of Sex Discrimination

-Bluffton University does not discriminate on the basis of race, color, creed, gender, religion, ethnicity, national origin, age, disability, marital status, sexual orientation, gender identity, or any status protected by law in its education programs, employment or activities.
+Bluffton University does not discriminate on the basis of race, color, creed, gender, religion, sexual orientation, gender identity, ethnicity, national origin, age, disability or any status protected by law in its education programs, employment or activities.

-The sexual misconduct policy addresses all forms of sexual discrimination, including sexual misconduct and sexual harassment.
-Bluffton University does not discriminate on the basis of sex, sexual orientation, gender or gender identity in its educational, extracurricular, athletic or other programs or in the context of admissions or employment in accordance with Title IX of the Education Amendments of 1972.
+The Bluffton University Policy and Procedures on Sexual and Gender-Based Misconduct and other Forms of Interpersonal Violence (Policy) addresses all forms of sexual discrimination, including sexual misconduct and sexual harassment.
+Bluffton University does not discriminate on the basis of sex or gender identity in its educational, extracurricular, athletic or other programs or in the context of admissions or employment in accordance with Title IX of the Education Amendments of 1972.
 Title IX is a federal law that provides, “No person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving Federal financial assistance.”

 The definitions below include, but are not limited to, the following: